ziirish/burp-ui/docs/advanced_usage.rst

     # list the misc/audit directory to see the available backends
     # default is no audit log
     audit = basic
-    # You can change the prefix if you are behind a reverse-proxy under a custom
-    # root path.
-For example: /burpui
-    # You can also configure your reverse-proxy to announce the prefix through the
-    # 'X-Script-Name' header.
-In this case, the bellow prefix will be ignored in
-    # favour of the one announced by your reverse-proxy
-    prefix = none
     # list of paths to look for external plugins
     plugins = none